-1.21 The proposed development is located within Flood Zone 1 and will therefore be at low risk of flooding.
-No significant constraints were identified relating to existing water resources, drainage or sewerage networks, subject to adopting appropriate mitigation measures implemented through a management plan.
+1.23 The proposed development is located within Flood Zone 1 and will therefore be at low risk of flooding.
+No significant constraints were identified relating to drainage or sewerage networks.

-Open Space, Sport and recreation
+Open Space Sport and recreation

-- 1.22 The Open Space assessment argues that the proposals represent an excellent opportunity to substantially improve the quantity and quality of sport and recreation facilities provided for educational purposes as well as enhancing the provision for the local community.
+- 1.24 The Open Space assessment argues that the proposals represent an excellent opportunity to substantially improve the quantity and quality of sport and recreation facilities provided for educational purposes as well as enhancing the provision for the local community.
 The EIA report concludes that there will be a reduction of 0.41 in the overall area of land allocated to grass playing pitches (7.72ha currently reducing to 7.31ha).
 However this, it states, can be off set by the provision of the all weather artificial grass pitch and by the potential for community use of both Whittington Way and the Jobbers Wood site.
-There will also be some quantitative gains in other sports and recreation facilities such as netball courts (increasing from 4 to 6) and tennis courts (increasing from 5 to 18). - 1.23 As regards the demand for increased sport and recreation facilities associated with the additional population resulting from the redevelopment of the existing sites, it states that the proposed increase in indoor facilities at Whittington Way would exceed the projections for Bishops Stortford as identified in Sport England's Sports facility Calculator.
+There will also be some quantitative gains in other sports and recreation facilities such as netball courts (increasing from 4 to 6) and tennis courts (increasing from 5 to 18). - 1.25 As regards the demand for increased sport and recreation facilities associated with the additional population resulting from the redevelopment of the existing sites, it states that the proposed increase in indoor facilities at Whittington Way would exceed the projections for Bishops Stortford as identified in Sport England's Sports facility Calculator.
 This, together with a Community Use Agreement in respect of Jobbers Wood (if the relevant planning restrictions could be lifted) and financial contributions is put forward as adequate mitigation for the new development.